Skip to content

 codegraph impact AuthMiddleware # what a change would affect

-Each accepts --json for machine-readable output.
+These four each accept --json for machine-readable output.
 See the full CLI reference.

 With a .codegraph/ directory present and an agent configured (see Installation), your agent uses the MCP tools automatically — no extra step.